demisto/content/Packs/Devo/Integrations/Devo_v2/README.md

 Please refer to to the Devo documentation for building a query with LINQ [HERE](https://docs.devo.com/confluence/ndt/searching-data/building-a-query/build-a-query-using-linq)
 ##### Required Permissions
-**A XSOAR instance configured with the correct OAuth token that has permission to query the target tables**
+**A Cortex XSOAR instance configured with the correct OAuth token that has permission to query the target tables**
 ##### Base Command

 `devo-run-query`